Overview

 Step 4.
 Specify template hierarchy.

 The Fluid Topics pretty URL generator tries to apply templates in the order in which they are listed in the Pretty URL administration interface.
-For this reason, it is recommended to place more specific templates (e.g., a template with metadata restrictions) at the top of the list and less specific ones (e.g., a "catch all" template) at the bottom.
+For this reason, it is recommended to place more specific templates (for example, a template with metadata restrictions) at the top of the list and less specific ones (for example, a "catch all" template) at the bottom.

 Step 5.
 Apply templates.